samsquire/ideas3/README.md

 # 100. Idea Collection

-* **Puzzle fitter** Software advertisements that contain code to install themselves and a fitter that works out how to integrate the software with your infrastructure.
+* **Puzzle fitter advertisements** Software advertisements that contain code to install themselves and a fitter that works out how to integrate the software with your infrastructure.
 One click installation.
-* **Messenger bot to file** Configure a computer system by sending messages to bots rather than writing to files.
+* **Messenger bot to file** Orchestrate software installation by talking to bots.
 So you would send a URL to untar to a bot, the bot would untar it, you would send a message to move the file to the right location.
+* ****

 # Generating ideas